mobilecoinofficial/developer-portal/README.md

 ## Tables

 The Developer Portal uses GFM as its markdown interpreter—anything that would render here in GitHub should render on the site as expected.
 HTML is also allowed.
-A note that when making tables, please remember to include the heading dividers and that line breaks can break the table:
+A note that when making tables, please remember to include the heading dividers and that extra line breaks may cause the table not to appear properly:

 | heading | heading |